sbabic/swupdate/doc/source/swupdate.rst

   SWUpdate can recreate UBI volumes, resizing them and copying the new software.

-- support for compressed images, using the zlib and zstd library. tarball (tgz file) are supported.
+- support for compressed images, using the xz, zlib and zstd library. tarball (tgz file) are supported.

 - support for partitioned USB-pen or unpartitioned (mainly